Syagrus Romanzoffiana [Sigh-AY-gruss, Roe-man-zoff-ee-AY-nuh] is a well-known ornamental garden palm tree in the Arecaceae family and Syagrus genus.

 However, make sure the seeds (fruit) are half or fully ripe and remove the fruit pulp.

-Keep the seeds soaked in water for around two days before planting it in a well-draining, moist potting mixture.
+Keep the seeds soaked in water for around two days before planting in a well-draining, moist potting mixture.

 The germination process of Queen Palm is erratic and slow, taking six weeks to even six months to complete.